FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 certificate, but only so long as there are other means to authenticate the data which is being provisioned.

-However, since the device likely is configured with web CAs {{CAB}}, (otherwise, the captive portal would also be unauthenticated), provisioning methods could use those CAs within an EAP method in order to allow the peer to authenticate the EAP server.
+However, since the device likely is configured with web CAs {{CAB}}
+otherwise, the captive portal would also be unauthenticated, provisioning methods could use those CAs within an EAP method in order to allow the peer to authenticate the EAP server.
 Further discussion of this topic is better suited for the specification(s) which define a